bittensor

 Install SDK with

-: Install Bittensor SDK withcubit
+cubit: Install Bittensor SDK withcubit.- Install

-first.
+cubitfirst.
 See the Install section.
 Only Python 3.9 and 3.10 versions are supported. - Then install SDK with

-pip install bittensor
+pip install bittensor.

 - Install